rcamach7/personal-portfolio/README.md

 ## Technical Skills

-Here's a non-exhaustive list of technologies I have worked with.
-I am always eager to learn new technologies and improve my skills.
+Here's a table of some of my skills:

 | Category            | Technologies                                               |
 |---------------------|------------------------------------------------------------|